Harvest Portfolios Group

 Published by Harvest ETFs

-The rise of ETFs since the 2008-2009 financial crisis has led to questions about how easy they might be to buy and sell, especially if trading volume is low or during a market downturn.
+The rise of ETFs over the past 15 years has led to questions about how easy they might be to buy and sell, especially if trading volume is low or during a market downturn.

 The question about how easy an ETF is to sell is a question about its liquidity.
 This is the degree to which an ETF can be quickly bought or sold without affecting its market price.
 The short answer is that in most cases this should not be a concern to investors.